Biomimetic Membranes for Organ Support

 To reach this goal, we will:

-a) Optimize the geometry of the membrane structure by mimicking the microstructure of the gills of fish to increase the outer surface per membrane area, mimicking the globular shape of the gas transporting inner lumen and the interconnected arrangement of membrane fibers of avian respiration.
+a) Optimize the geometry of the membrane structure by mimicking the microstructure of the gills of fish to increase the outer surface per membrane area, mimicking the globular shape of the gas transporting inner lumen and interconnected arrangement of membrane fibers of avian respiration.

 c) Design and synthesize bi-soft segment polyurethane membranes with increased hemocompatibility and gas permeability through phase inversion.